 We often find new techniques employed by malware authors.
 Some are very interesting, others are pretty funny, and then there are those that really stump us in their creativity and effectiveness.
 This post is about the latter.

 Everyone who writes code in PHP knows what the eval() function is for.
 It evaluates a string as PHP code.
 In other words, it executes the code.
-But there are certainly many other ways to run a code, which are not always so obvious.
+But there are certainly many other ways to run code, some of which are not always so obvious.
 The most popular and commonly used one is the preg_replace() function.

 That being said, even with our insights we continue to find ingenious ways that malware authors are employing for their backdoors.

-It started with following line of code injected at the top of a legitimate php file:
+It started with following line of code injected at the top of a legitimate PHP file: